 - Strictly controlled origin and quality

-- Deep connection with the local culture and terroir
+- Deep connection with local culture and terroir

-Italy is known worldwide for its excellent wines, which originate in several famous wine regions.
-Let's explore some of these regions and identify the unique qualities of the wines that come from them.
+Italy is known worldwide for its excellent wines, which originate from several famous wine regions.
+Let's explore some of these regions and identify the unique characteristics of the wines that come from them.

 Tuscany

-- Chianti Classico: Famous for its ruby red color and aromas of cherries and spices.
+- Chianti Classico: Famous for its ruby red colour and aromas of cherries and spices.

-- Brunello di Montalcino: Made from the Sangiovese grape and known for its complexity and long-lasting aging potential.
+- Brunello di Montalcino: Made from the Sangiovese grape and known for its complexity and long aging potential.

 - Super Tuscans: A blend of international grape varieties with local varieties, such as the famous Sassicaia and Ornellaia.